 Do you want to use oxd with an open source project?
 Gluu is happy to provide free oxd licenses to qualified open source projects.
 Send an email to email@example.com.

 Gluu offers free community support for oxd on the Gluu Support Portal.
 You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

 If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of VIP support plans.
 You can schedule a meeting with us to discuss and move forward with purchasing a support contract.

 What is oxd?

 oxd is a mediator: it provides API's that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

-oxd is deployed on the same server as the web application(s) you want to protect.
+By default, the oxd-server must be deployed on the same server as the web application(s) you want to protect.
+However, with the

 Why should I use oxd?

 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications:

 If new vulnerabilities are discovered in OAuth2/OpenID Connect, oxd is the only component that needs to be updated.
 The oxd APIs remain the same, so you don't have to change and regression test your applications.